What People Are Saying

 A concert band, variously also called a wind ensemble, is a performing ensemble consisting of members of the woodwind, brass, and percussion families of instruments, and occasionally including the double bass or bass guitar.
 On rare occasions, additional non-traditional instruments may be added to such ensembles such as piano, harp, synthesizer, or electric guitar.

-Founder & Music Director
+Music Director

 Dr. Charles P. Conrad